niklasmedinger/ray-tracing-weekend/README.md

 * A complete render of a grid of spheres.
 * A single pixel from the [_hollow\_glass_](./examples/hollow_glass.rs) scene.
 * A single pixel from the grid of spheres scene.

 See the [benches folder](./benches/) for the code of these benchmarks.
 Each benchmark is executed with both Criterion and Iai.

-To benchmark the code changes to the project, I use two approaches: 1) Relative Continuous Benchmarking, and 2) Continuous statistical benchmarking.
-For 1), I'm simply using Github Actions to checkout the current commit as well as its parent, and then I first benchmark the parent and then compare it to the benchmarks of the current commit.
-See [`CI.yml`](./.github/workflows/CI.yml).
-This allows us to inspect performance change in the logs of the Github Action runs:
+To benchmark the code changes to the project, I use two approaches: 1) Relative continuous benchmarking, and 2) Continuous statistical benchmarking.
+For 1), I'm using a [Github Action](./.github/workflows/CI.yml) which first checks out the parent of the current commit and benchmarks it, and then checks out the current commit and benchmarks it too.
+This allows us to inspect the performance difference of these two commits in the logs of the Github Action runs.
+For instance:

 | ![image](./assets/CI_benchmarks.png) |
 |:--:|